 Denim Day is an international protest responding to the Italian Supreme Court’s overruling of a rape conviction in the 1990’s.
 Although the assailant had been found guilty at the trial, the Supreme Court argued that because jeans are difficult to remove, the assailant couldn’t have done so without the help of the victim.
 To honor victims of sexual assault on the last Wednesday in April Victim Service Center champions #DenimDay in Central Florida.
 We encourage local business, organizations, schools, and individuals to wear jeans.

 - To promote discussion of the misconceptions that surround sexual violence.

 - To show our community that we do not stand for sexual violence.

 How can I participate?

 - Are you an employer?
-Charge your employees to wear jeans on the last Wednesday of April and donate the proceeds to Victim Service Center of Central Florida to help us continue our mission to provide free and confidential services to all victims in the community.
+Motivate your employees to wear jeans on the last Wednesday of April and donate to Victim Service Center of Central Florida to help us continue our mission to provide free and confidential services to all victims in the community.